Member of

 We Remain is a must-read for anyone who wants to better comprehend the power of the human spirit and the unique and tumultuous history of the United States.

-Book 1 in the Merrill Connor Mystery Series
+Boulder Point: Book 2 in the Merrill Connor Mystery Series

 by Deborah Madar